-The Re-Entry Program is for applicants who do not have sufficient practice hours (at least 1000 hours in the last five-year period or 600 hours in the last three-year period) or for individuals who have been subject to a disciplinary action which has resulted in a requirement for supervised practice.
+The Re-Entry Program is for applicants who do not have sufficient practice hours (600 hours in the last three-year period) or for individuals who have been subject to a disciplinary action which has resulted in a requirement for supervised practice.

-The SSOT Registrar and SSOT Credentials Committee review the Re-Entry applications and arrange the set-up of the SSOT Re-Entry Program.
+The SCOT Registrar and SCOT Registration & Licensing Committee review the Re-Entry applications and arrange the set-up of the SCOT Re-Entry Program.

-The length of the Re-Entry Program is 450 hours or 3 months and be completed on a full or part-time basis.
+The length of the Re-Entry Program is a minimum of 450 hours and can be completed on a full or part-time basis.
 The part-time program must be completed with a minimum of 20 hours per week and the program must occur over consecutive weeks.

-While the applicant is participating in the SSOT Re-Entry Program, they will be provided with a Level 1 Restricted License.
-Additional information and details can be found in the (link to document): SSOT Restricted License Manual.
+While the applicant is participating in the SCOT Re-Entry Program, they will be provided with a Practising Licence with conditions.

-Applicants who require the completion of the Re-Entry Program must allow for a minimum of one month for SSOT to arrange the set-up of the program.
+Applicants who require the completion of the Re-Entry Program must allow for a minimum of one month for SCOT to arrange the set-up of the program.

-Individuals who have previously held a practicing license, restricted license, or non-practicing membership with SSOT, must contact SSOT at firstname.lastname@example.org to initiate the re-application process and to gain access to the re-application form.
+Individuals who have previously held a practising licence, restricted practising licence, or non-practising membership with SCOT, must contact SCOT at email@example.com to initiate the re-application process and to gain access to the re-application form.

-CAOT members can contact CAOT directly to have NOTCE results forwarded to SSOT
+CAOT members can contact CAOT directly to have NOTCE results forwarded to SCOT

-Regulatory History forms from all jurisdictions (including international jurisdictions) in which the applicant has practiced occupational therapy or been registered as an occupational therapist, sent directly from the regulatory body to SSOT.
-The following (link to document): Regulatory History Form can be sent to each of the previous regulatory or licensing organizations for completion.
+Regulatory History forms from all jurisdictions (including international jurisdictions) in which the applicant has practiced occupational therapy or been registered as an occupational therapist, sent directly from the regulatory body to SCOT.
+The following Regulatory History Form can be sent to each of the previous regulatory or licensing organizations for completion.